Wally Butts: Later life and honors

 Butts resigned as UGA's head football coach in December 1960.
 He remained as athletic director until February 1963, when he resigned after a scandal erupted over a magazine article alleging corrupt practices, which Butts stridently denied.

 In 1963, Butts filed a libel lawsuit against The Saturday Evening Post after it ran "The Story of a College Football Fix" in its March 23, 1963, issue alleging that he and Alabama head coach Bear Bryant had conspired to fix an upcoming Georgia-Alabama game.
 The University of Georgia and Georgia Attorney General Eugene Cook conducted separate investigations.
 Curtis Publishing Co. v.
 Butts, as it ultimately became when it reached the Supreme Court, was a landmark case that expanded the definition of "public figures" in libel cases.
 The court ruled in his favor in 1967, and The Saturday Evening Post was ordered to pay $3.06 million to the Butts family in damages, the largest settlement awarded at its time in history.

 This settlement was seen as a contributing factor among many others in the demise of the venerable Saturday Evening Post six years later.
 Both Butts and Bryant had sued for $10 million each.
 Bryant settled for $300,000.
 In 1986, Professor James Kirby of the University of Tennessee School of Law published Fumble: Bear Bryant, Wally Butts and the Great College Football Scandal, which argued that the courts had made the wrong decision.
 Kirby had been the Southeastern Conference's official observer at the trial.

 Butts was inducted into the Georgia Sports Hall of Fame in 1966 and posthumously into the College Football Hall of Fame in 1997.
 Butts-Mehre Heritage Hall, athletic administration offices and sports museum at the University of Georgia, was built in honor of Butts and his predecessor as coach, Harry Mehre.

 After ending his football career, Butts established a credit insurance business in Athens and Atlanta, where he became very successful.
 Butts died of a heart attack after returning from a walk in 1973.
 He was buried in Oconee Hill Cemetery in Athens, Georgia.

 Family

-Butts was the son of James Wallace Butts Sr. (July 9, 1881 – January 2, 1959) and wife Annie (1881 – ?).
+Butts was the son of James Wallace Butts Sr. (July 9, 1881 – January 2, 1959) and wife Anna Lou Hutchins (December 27,1883 – March 10, 1908).
 Wally married Winifred Faye Taylor (July 12, 1907 – June 27, 1990) on February 19, 1929.
 They had three daughters, Faye, Jean and Nancy.
 Butts had numerous grandchildren and great grandchildren.
 Many members of the Butts family have gone on to support the University of Georgia in his honor.